w0lfzhang/w0lfzhang.github.io/source/_posts/How-QEMU-Emulates-Devices.md

 Then the last thing to be done is set up PCI regions.
 It includes configuration space and the I/O ports and device memory.
 Just like the physical machine, the kernel accesses the I/O ports or deivce memory via BARs(Base Adress Register).
 <img src="/images/qemudevice.PNG" width="600" height="300">

 QEMU uses MemoryRegion structure to handle the memory.
 The structure is kind of complicated...
 Just see include/exec/memory.h.
-It contains a MemoryRegionOps which is required for MMIO and PMIO.
+It contains a MemoryRegionOps which is required for MMIO and PMIO, such as read/write handles.
 It's involved in two functions, first invoking memory_region_init_io() and then calling pci_register_bar().
 It's not difficult to use the api functions.
 The only thing we have to clear is that the I/O and memory regions are carried out either via static declaration of variables or dynamic allocation.
 ```c
 /*static declaration*/